juansulca/tinker-pod/README.md

 Open-Source | DIY | Multitool | Modular | Extendable

-The TinkerPod is digital multitool, a DIY device designed to engage with creative and curious minds.
+The TinkerPod a is digital multitool, a DIY device designed to engage with creative and curious minds.
 Drawing inspiration from gadgets like the Flipper Zero and Pwnagotchi, this project is built following the principles of Critical Engineering and Open-Source Hardware.
 The TinkerPod is an ideal multitool for designers and makers to explore, learn, modify and extend; make it your own!